-Because she had such limited experience with the Student, Ms. XXXX was careful to testify that the Student "might struggle" with handwriting or picking up small objects, not that she "did" struggle with such tasks.
+"did" struggle with such tasks.
 Id. at 823.
 In fact, Ms. XXXX admitted that the Student's elevated scores in the areas of balance and motion are "something that many children experience" and she further testified that was the only area the Student scored in the elevated range.
 Tr. at 821.
 Ms. XXXX also agreed that the Student's gross motor skills were average.
 Id.
 The OT evaluation showed that the Student did have some subtle difficulty in crossing the body midline, but there was no indication that this interfered with the Student's functionality in the classroom.

 Looking back to the data that MCPS had when it developed the 2014-2015 IEP for the Student, Dr. XXXX noted in his November 2013 report that "the Student's fine motor skills should continue to be monitored, and an O.T. consult can be pursued if concerns for her graphomotor or other functional motor skills warrant."
+MCPS 12.
 In addition, Ms. XXXX testified that the Student "seemed as coordinated as the other third-grade students, so I didn't notice anything out of the ordinary."
 Tr. at 1744.
-Otherwise, the results of the OT testing conducted by [School 1]

-personnel did not warrant OT services being required as a part of the Student's IEP.
+Otherwise, the results of the OT testing conducted by [School 1] personnel did not warrant OT services being required as a part of the Student's IEP.
 In short, the evidence demonstrates that the Student's difficulties were neither pronounced nor pervasive during the third grade, and there is inadequate support in the record for Ms. XXXX's opinion that the Student's difficulties significantly impacted her functionality in the classroom or somehow became "pervasive" during fourth grade.
 Tr. at 835.